novasamatech/opengov-delegate-registry/README.md

 ## Pull requests

 Please submit your information as a pull request to this repository.
 We will review your submission and add it to the directory once approved.
+[Tutorial](https://docs.novawallet.io/nova-wallet-wiki/governance/add-delegate-information) are available in our wiki.

 ## Directory

 A list of networks with information about individuals and organizations in the Substrate ecosystem can be found [here](./registry).
+Networks are divided into separate files, make sure you choose the right one.